 I Should Have a Very Specific Style.

-Challenging it: Uff… where do I even start?
+Challenging it: Uff, where do I even start?
 Probably by saying that this was a toughie for me.
-Being confident in how my style represents me as a person has been a pretty arduous battle.
+Being confident in how my personal style represents me as an individual has been a pretty arduous battle.
 (Ironic much for a personal style blogger?!)
-Because for the longest time, I felt like I had two very incongruous sides to my sense of expression.

 On the one hand, I love impossibly elegant tea-length dresses, graceful 50’s hourglass silhouettes and feminine midi skirts.
 On the other, I love messy hair, smudged eyeliner, leather jackets and combat boots, ripped denim and vinyl red lips.
 Rock’n’roll all night!

 The craziest mashes sometimes yield the best results!

 So what gives?